Lincoln County, Washington

 Lincoln County is a county located in the U.S. state of Washington.
 As of the 2020 census, the population was 10,876, making it the fifth-least populous county in the state.
 The county seat and largest city is Davenport.

-Lincoln County was created out of Whitman County in November 1883.
+Lincoln County was created from Whitman County in November 1883.
 It is named for Abraham Lincoln, the 16th president of the United States.

 History

-In 1883, Lincoln County was created from a portion of Spokane County, and four days later a portion of its area was peeled off to create Douglas County.
+In 1883, Lincoln County was created from a portion of Spokane County, and four days later a portion of its area was split to create Douglas County.
 There have been no further alterations to its boundary since that time.
-Its 2,317 square miles make it #8 in size in the state.
+The name Sprague County was originally proposed, in honor of General John W. Sprague, until objections from legislators resulted in the name Lincoln County being used in the final bill.
+Its 2,317 square miles make it the eighth-largest by area in the state.

 Centuries ago, the area now covered by Lincoln County contained an east–west passageway used by indigenous peoples.
 A spring near the present-day Davenport created a large overnight camping place.

 The early exploration of the Northwest Territory by Lewis and Clark did not reach as far north as the Lincoln County expanses.
 The first recorded entry by European explorers was of David Thompson, a scout for the North West Company, who traversed the area in 1811.
 He noted physical locations in present-day Lincoln County.
 He described Hell Gate Rapid (calling it 'Strong Rapid').
 That stretch of the Columbia River is now tame, because of the presence of Grand Coulee Dam.
-After this, there was considerable exploration by fur trappers and others, including famed Scotch botanist David Douglas in 1826.
+After this, there was considerable exploration by fur trappers and others, including famed Scottish botanist David Douglas in 1826.

 Possibly the first permanent non-indigenous resident of the area was R.M.
 Bacon, originally from Boston, who began raising cattle around Crab Creek in 1871.
 When the first post office was established in the county, Bacon was its postmaster.

 Emigration into the area accelerated in the late 1870s.
 Completion of the Northern Pacific Railway in 1883, and construction of Fort Spokane (1880-1882) hastened settlement.